riga/node-oo/README.md

-node-class
+node-oo
 ==========

-Port of John Resig's Class model to Nodejs extended by useful IO features.
+Port of John Resig's lightweight OO model to Nodejs extended by useful OO features.